FilOzone/filecoin-services-payments/README.md

 ### Operator Management

-Functions for clients to manage the permissions of operators.
+Functions for payers to manage the permissions of operators.

 #### `setOperatorApproval(address token, address operator, bool approved, uint256 rateAllowance, uint256 lockupAllowance, uint256 maxLockupPeriod)`

-Configures an operator's permissions to manage rails on behalf of the caller (client).
+Configures an operator's permissions to manage rails on behalf of the caller (payer).
 This is the primary mechanism for delegating rail management.

-- **When to use:** A client calls this to authorize a new service contract as an operator or to completely overwrite the permissions of an existing one.
+- **When to use:** A payer calls this to authorize a new service contract as an operator or to completely overwrite the permissions of an existing one.
 - **Parameters**:
   - `token`: ERC20 token contract address.
   - `operator`: The address being granted or denied permissions.
   - `approved`: A boolean to approve or revoke the operator's ability to create new rails.
-  - `rateAllowance`: The maximum cumulative payment rate the operator can set across all rails they manage for this client.
+  - `rateAllowance`: The maximum cumulative payment rate the operator can set across all rails they manage for this payer.
   - `lockupAllowance`: The maximum cumulative funds the operator can lock (both streaming and fixed) across all rails.
   - `maxLockupPeriod`: The maximum `lockupPeriod` (in epochs) the operator can set on any single rail.